Sean Momberger

 Sean Momberger (born September 9, 1990) is an American record producer.
 He is perhaps best known for having been credited on Jack Harlow's 2023 single, "Lovin on Me", which peaked the Billboard Hot 100 for six weeks.
-Furthermore, Momberger co-produced Kendrick Lamar's 2024 single "Not Like Us", which did so for three non-consecutive weeks.
+Furthermore, Momberger co-produced Kendrick Lamar's 2024 single "Not Like Us".

 Momberger's other credits include Chris Brown's "Tempo" and "Hit My Line", as well as YK Osiris's "Worth It", which received triple platinum certification by the Recording Industry Association of America (RIAA).
 Additionally, Momberger contributed keyboards to Iggy Azalea's 2013 single "Fancy."
 Momberger has also produced songs for Doja Cat, Nicki Minaj, Lil Baby, Justin Bieber, Baby Keem, Wale, A Boogie Wit da Hoodie, Kodak Black, Gunna, and Bryson Tiller, among others.

 Early life

 Sean Momberger was born and raised in Gainesville, Florida, and received his introduction to music through piano and drum lessons.
 In 2013, Sean began producing music with close friend Lee Major after connecting on Twitter; over the years since they met, they have collaborated on music for Wale and Bryson Tiller.
 At the age of 23, Momberger moved to Los Angeles, California, to pursue a career in music.